FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/unix_install_start_here/troubleshoot_registration/t_license_key_unix.md

 ## Obtain a license key

-1. Install {{< TransferCFT/componentshortname >}}.
-You can install {{< TransferCFT/componentshortname >}} without a license key, and enter the key later.
+1. Install Transfer CFT{{< TransferCFT/componentshortname >}}.
+You can install Transfer CFT{{< TransferCFT/componentshortname >}} without a license key, and enter the key later.

-1. After completing the installation, or for an existing installation, use the command `cftutil about` to retrieve your system information.
+1. After completing the installation, or for an existing installation, use the command cftutil about to retrieve your system information.

     > **Note**
     >